 INVOLVEMENT IN HIGH-PROFILE CONTROVERSIES AND MULTIPLE DETENTIONS

 Otse stepped into the spotlight properly in September 2023 after sharing a video asking for a DNA test to be performed on Liam, the son of late singer Mohbad.
-The activists made several allegations against Omowunmi, the wife of the former Marlian Records artiste, claiming she “is a prime suspect and should be arrested for his death“.
+The activist made several allegations against Omowunmi, the wife of the former Marlian Records artiste, claiming she “is a prime suspect and should be arrested for his death“.

 In January, Tonto Dikeh, the actress, secured the arrest of VDM over alleged cyberbullying and cyberstalking.
 Dikeh also expressed her desire to “put an end to all the shenanigans” of the social media influencer.